 Gov. Larry Hogan speaks at a news conference on Tuesday evening (Screenshot)

-There are 156,709 confirmed cases of COVID-19 in Maryland as of Tuesday morning, according to the state’s Department of Health, and 4,084 people in Maryland have died from the virus.
-The state’s positivity rate is at 5.24%.
-Maryland has conducted more than 3.7 million COVID-19 tests.
+There are 289,758 confirmed cases of COVID-19 in Maryland as of Tuesday morning, according to the Department of Health, and 5,913 people in Maryland have died from the virus.
+The state’s positivity rate is at 9.19%, which is well above CDC recommended guidelines for containment.
+Maryland has conducted nearly 5.9 million COVID-19 tests.

 MarylandReporter.com is a daily news website produced by journalists committed to making state government as open, transparent, accountable and responsive as possible – in deed, not just in promise.
 We believe the people who pay for this government are entitled to have their money spent in an efficient and effective way, and that they are entitled to keep as much of their hard-earned dollars as they possibly can.